ferlerrorr/ferlerrorr/README.md

 - 👋 Hi, I’m @ferlerrorr
 - 👀 I’m interested in learning new things other technology
-- 🌱 I’m currently learning programming and application development
+- 🌱 I’m currently learning programming , web and application development
 - 💞️ I’m looking to collaborate on developing skills and knowledge
 - 📫 How to reach me connect with me in linkedin - linkedin.com/in/fjjavier